sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

 These questions come to mind when we start thinking about growth of Lightning network.

-The goal of this post is to share raw data, and provide some interpretation.
+The goal of this post is to share data, and provide some interpretation.
 In the next iteration of cohort analysis, I'll pass more holistic analysis and story.

-# The data & the methodology
+# The data

-LN graph output from an LND node since May-2023.
-I have output pulled on ist week of the month for all the months.
+We have LN graph output from an LND node since May-2023.
+We have

 definition of active nodes